zaphosting/docs/docs/vserver-linux-lamp-stack.md

 Congratulations, you have successfully installed and setup the LAMP stack!
 As the next step, we **highly recommend** setting up a domain and **SSL certificate** to ensure that data is transmitted securely to your websites.
 Please view our [Certbot guide](vserver-linux-certbot.md#webroot-plugin) with a focus on the **Apache Plugin** and follow the interactive setup to quickly and easily setup a certificate for your chosen domain.

-If you have any further questions or problems, please contact our support team, who are available to help you every day!
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂